Foundations and Peer Review: Time to Reconsider the Process?

 Please see the full report, Peer Review: A System Under Stress, for more information.

-This post originally appeared in Philanthropy New York's Insights section on May 2, 2017.
+This post also appeared in Philanthropy New York's Insights section on May 2, 2017.